SGRDN-Data learned sparsification of graph reaction-diffusion networks: Methodology Outline for Sparse Graph Construction with Trajectory-Based Pattern Preservation and Eigenmode Approximations

 It can be observed that $\mathbf{1}^T y_{i} = 0$ and from the definition, we have $\lambda_k(L) = \mathrm{inf_{x \perp P_{k-1}} \,}\frac{x^T L x }{x^T x}$ where $P_{k-1}$ is the subspace generated by eigenvectors of the Laplacian matrix $L$ given by \\ $\mathrm{span(}v_1,v_2,...,v_{k-1}).$ Thus the Fielder value or the second smallest eigenvalue $\lambda_2$ of the Laplacian matrix is given by $\lambda_2 = \mathrm{inf_{x \perp \mathrm{1}}} \frac{x^T L x}{x^T x}$ and the largest eigenvalue $\lambda_n = \text{sup}_x \frac{x^T L x}{x^T x}$.
 Thus the above inequality becomes

 \end{proof} The error function using the estimate would then be

 From (\cite{reddy_trefethen_1990}), the following \textbf{definition} apply to pseudo spectra of matrices. \\ If $A$ is an $N \times N$ matrix and for $\lambda$ to be an $\epsilon-$pseudo-eigenvalue of A is where $\sigma_N$ denotes the smallest singular value.
 From the above definition, we can see that our estimate $\hat{\lambda}_{i}$ is a $\tau + \vert\vert E \vert\vert_2$-\textbf{pseudo eigenvalue} of \textit{L}. \\ We modify the constraint $\zeta \leq \beta_1$ by $\bar{\zeta} \leq k_1 \beta_1$, where $k_1$ and $\beta_1$ are user defined constants. \\ We present numerical experiments on certain graphs, and for every graph, we take the number of eigenmodes to preserve as the largest eigenmodes of the Laplacian matrix of the graph.
 Random perturbation is given to every edge of the graph, and a comparison is between $\zeta$ and $\bar{\zeta}$ (Table \ref{tab:my_label}).
-Figures showing the effectiveness of the approximate eigenpair in preserving the eigenvalues and eigenvectors are described by Figures in Section \ref{image-eval1}.
+Figures showing the effectiveness of the approximate eigenpair in preserving the eigenvalues and eigenvectors are described by Figures in Section \ref{image-eval1}. {Theorem \ref{Theo2}, which is a derived result, will play a crucial role in the subsequent discussion on the discontinuity of the function $\bar{\zeta}$ (refer to Eq. \ref{b}).}